-This program is designed to provide 9th and 10th grade students with a unique experience in a collaborative makerspace environment where they explore technology, innovation, and entrepreneurship.
+This program is designed to provide 10th grade students with a unique experience in a collaborative makerspace environment where they explore technology, innovation, and entrepreneurship.
 Students progress through multiple modules in Technology & Application of Science including: Structural and Mechanical Design/Fabrication, Information Technology, Web & Digital Communications, and Visual Art.
 Each module consists of a variety of projects that are designed to help students develop their knowledge of 2D and 3D design, rapid prototyping, communication, problem solving, data analysis, and critical thinking skills.
 Throughout this course, students have access to a variety of resources including traditional hand tools, power tools, and computer controlled equipment such as a vinyl cutter, 3D printers, CNC routers, and a laser cutter.
 In addition, they will be introduced to mechatronics through the design and fabrication of a computer (Arduino) controlled mechanical system.
-This program can advance student preparation for 11th and 12th grade tech programs as well as employment in the trades and introductory college courses in engineering and design.

-- 8th grade reading level - Ability to perform basic math (addition, subtraction, multiplication, division) - Ability to take measurements using fractions, decimals, and percentages - An innate interest in making things and hands-on work - Curiosity about how things work and a drive to solve problems - Have a Personalized Learning Plan that reflects an interest in Design Innovation - Strong desire to be successful in the Design Innovation learning environment
+- 8th grade reading level - Ability to perform basic math (addition, subtraction, multiplication, division) - Ability to take measurements using fractions, decimals, and percentages - An innate interest in making things and hands-on work - Curiosity about how things work and a drive to solve problems - Have a Personalized Learning Plan that reflects an interest in Design Innovation - Strong desire to be successful in the Design Innovation learning environment ts